gvaughn/elixir_kata/conway/README.md

 ```
 elixirc "lib/conway.ex"
 ```
-Then run can run any of the following:
+Then you can run any of the following:

 * elixir -e "Conway.run_glider"
 * elixir -e "Conway.run_spaceship"